data quality issues

 What Data Issues Really Costs You

-Bad data is like a slow leak in your business—one that quietly drains resources, trust, and growth without you even noticing.
+Bad data doesn’t show up in flashing red alerts.
+It doesn’t cause system crashes or immediate financial losses.
+Instead, it quietly drains resources, trust, and growth without you even noticing.
 Most people think data issues are just about fixing errors, but the real costs run much deeper.
-It’s not the obvious mistakes; it’s the damage that builds up over time in ways that aren’t immediately clear.

 Here’s what bad data is really costing you…